 As a mentee, you will be required to:

-- Attend an induction session, launch event and end of scheme celebration;
+- Attend an induction session and launch event;

-- Be committed to attending a minimum of six meetings with your mentor, between October 2017 and April 2018;
+- Be committed to attending a minimum of 6 meetings with your mentor;

 - Maintain a proactive approach to the mentoring relationship and ensure you are regularly communicating with your mentor;